The Premier League era has seen some absolutely inspirational captains.

 Highest Premier League finish: 1st (2011/12 + 2013/14 + 2017/18 + 2018/19)

 Vincent Kompany, whose smile and affable demeanour made the petrodollar-powered ascension of Manchester City extremely palatable.
 Kompany is a quality defender and stern leader, the difference in City’s team and coherence between when he played at his peak and when he didn’t was like night and day.
-If he weren’t so injury prone he’d be well up this list, but will still leave the Etihad as a legend.
+If he weren’t so injury prone he’d be well up this list, but still left the Etihad as a legend.

 7. Alan Shearer (Newcastle United)